RouNNdeL/anti-rootkit-lkm/README.md

 If, however, we are loaded after a malicious module, and we suspect it has overwritten the register, we can still detect, and potentially recover it's value by using kallsyms.
-The `sprintf_symbol` function allows us to check the symbol name of the function pointed to by the `MSR_LSTAR`.
+The `sprintf_symbol` function allows us to check the symbol name of the function pointed to by the `MSR_LSTAR`, if it doesn't match it may have been overwritten.
 We could also check the alignment of the `entry_SYSCALL_64`, it should be paged aligned (the address ends in `0000`), but I've noticed that we can do even better.
 When building kernel `5.11` with the supplied config it is aligned to a 16 page boundary, meaning the address ends in `00000` (5 zeros, instead of 4).